 Every year, Environmental Working Group (EWG) puts out their list of produce with most pesticides: the Dirty Dozen, along with their list of the Clean Fifteen (produce with least amounts of pesticides).
 For several years, apples have been the top offender.
-This year, strawberries are at the top of the list.
-So for today’s Five on Friday post, here are 5 reasons to grow your own strawberries, and avoid the dirty-ness of the ones you find in the store.
+However, strawberries are also near the top of the list.
+So here are 5 reasons to grow your own strawberries, and avoid the dirty-ness of the ones you find in the store.

 1 – Avoid the pesticides.